Here’s the ultimate list of air mattress alternatives for camping.

 - Quick setup; unfold and done!

-Foam camping pads are similar to folding mattresses, but they can go way thinner.
+Foam camping pads are similar to folding mattresses but can go way thinner.

 Ranging from around .5” – 3” in thickness, this option is definitely for those willing to sacrifice a little comfort for weight loss.